Pseduo-Random and de Bruijn Array Codes: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We have defined the concepts of pseudo-random array codes and de Bruijn array codes.
-A construction for pseudo-random array codes based on the folding of a sequence generated by an irreducible polynomial, which is not primitive, is presented.
-Two direct constructions for de Bruijn array codes and several recursive constructions are presented.
-These constructions raised the question of generalizations of two-dimensional shift-register sequences.
+Constructions for pseudo-random array codes based on the folding of sequences generated by an irreducible polynomial, which is not primitive or a product of irreducible polynomials of the same degree and the same exponent, is presented.
+Direct constructions for de Bruijn array codes and several recursive constructions are presented.
 Many questions remained unsolved and are offered for future research.